commons-app/commons-app-documentation/June-2018-incident.md

 ## FAQ

-* **Q** I allow my camera to embed GPS information to photos.
-Does this mean I was affected of this incident?
-  * **A** No, if the photo contained GPS information in it, that is the only location information the app published.
-The upload-time geotagging was not activated in that case.
 * **Q** I have never enabled the "Automatically get current location" preference.
 Does this incident affect me?
   * **A** No, this preference is disabled by default.
 If you have never enabled it, your current coordinates will not have been retrieved.
+* **Q** I allow my camera to embed GPS information to photos.
+Does this incident affect me?
+  * **A** No, if the photo contained GPS information in it, that is the only location information the app might have published.
+The upload-time geotagging was not activated in that case.